Rohith1897/GitClass/README.md

 # GitClass
-It is my git training repo
+It is my git training repo(Rohith)